TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/AfterPagePreviewUriGeneratedEvent.rst

 Example
 =======

-Registration of the event in your extension's :file:`Services.yaml`:
+Registration of the event listener in the extension's :file:`Services.yaml`:

 ..  literalinclude:: _AfterPagePreviewUriGeneratedEvent/_Services.yaml
     :language: yaml